Air Fryer Orange Chicken

 • Garlic and ginger.
 Fresh ginger and garlic cloves are a must.
 Please do not use the dried kind!

 • Orange marmalade.
 Optional, but I sometimes like to add this in to intensify the orange flavor and to add some sweetness.
-You can omit this or swap it out for some honey or brown sugar.
+You can omit this or substitute it with honey or brown sugar.

 • Orange juice and zest.
 Use freshly squeezed orange juice and grated zest from Valencia or Navel oranges.